Southwest Paintings NOT by Teresa Bernard

 Who is this Teresa Bernard, Artist of Southwest Paintings?

-At first, I thought it was a case of mistaken identity, that there is another artist in the world with the same name as me, and these must be her paintings.
+At first, I thought it was a case of mistaken identity—that there is another artist in the world with the same name as me, and these must be her paintings.
 So I didn’t give too much thought to the seriousness of this situation until the emails started coming in on a regular basis.

 So I did some research to see if I could discover who this southwest artist is.
 After searching on the internet, I quickly found out that I’m the only artist with the name Teresa Bernard who comes up in the “SERPS” (Search Engine Results Pages).
 There is no other artist with my name; I’m the only one.
-Go ahead try a search yourself to see what you come up with.
+Go ahead; try a search yourself to see what you come up with.
 I’ll wait.

 Don’t you think it bizarre that there is absolutely NO information on the internet regarding this artist of southwest paintings?
 Why is it, if she is such a famous artist and her paintings are highly sought after, that she is nowhere to be found?

 You won’t find a website for her or the location of her art studio.
 There are no art shows, exhibitions, or gallery announcements for her work.
 And you won’t find any press releases, news articles, or magazine articles either.
 There is absolutely no information whatsoever about this southwest painting artist.
-Therefore, I am convinced she doesn’t exist, anywhere or anyhow.
+Therefore, I am convinced she doesn’t exist anywhere or anyhow.
 Please prove me wrong if you can.
 I welcome it.

 Proof of Authenticity

-The art dealers trying to pass their paintings as authentic originals by Teresa Bernard have no proof whatsoever who painted them.
+The art dealers trying to pass their paintings off as authentic originals by Teresa Bernard have no proof whatsoever of who painted them.
 All you have is their word for it.
 Can you really believe 100% of what they say?
 When you ask them for proof, they tell you to search the internet for the artist and compare the artwork and signatures.
 Well, we already know what happens when we do that, don’t we?

 Made in China

 I believe these southwest paintings are created in China.
-Then they are shipped to the U.S., and the Chinese tell their buyers I am the artist.
+Then they are shipped to the U.S., and the Chinese tell their buyers that I am the artist.
 They exploit my name because I am all over the internet.
-If this isn’t the case, why can’t this other so-called artist “Teresa Bernard” be found?
+If this isn’t the case, why can’t this other so-called artist, “Teresa Bernard,” be found?
 Why doesn’t she show herself?
 Or step up to make a public appearance and make herself known to the world?
 I’d be happy to send the individuals who email me to her website if only she had one.

 I’m Not The Only One